tailwindlabs/tailwindcss/source/docs/cursor.blade.md

 ## Not Allowed

-Use `.cursor-not-allowed` to change the mouse cursor to indicate the something that can not be interacted with or clicked.
+Use `.cursor-not-allowed` to change the mouse cursor to indicate something can not be interacted with or clicked.

 @component('_partials.code-sample', ['class' => 'text-center'])
 <div class="cursor-not-allowed max-w-xs p-2 bg-gray-200 mx-auto">